jezzsantos/saastack/README_DERIVATIVE.md

 > When testing, Docker will need to be running for LocalStack to be used

+### External Adapter Testing

+> You only need to perform this step once, prior to running any of the `Integration.External` tests against 3rd party adapters (e.g., Flagsmith, Twillio, etc)

+In the `Infrastructure.Shared.IntegrationTests` project, create a new file called `appsettings.Testing.local.json` and fill out the empty placeholders you see in `appsettings.TestingOnly.json` with values from service accounts that you have created for testing those 3rd party services.

+> DO NOT add this file to source control!

 # Build & Deploy

 When pushed, all branches will be built and tested with GitHub actions